Maude (TV series): The housekeepers

 For the entire run of the show, Maude also has a housekeeper.
-At the beginning of the series, Maude hires Florida Evans (Esther Rolle), a no-nonsense black woman who often has the last laugh at Maude's expense.
-Maude often makes a point of conspicuously and awkwardly demonstrating how open-minded and liberal she is (Florida almost quits because of this).
+At the beginning of the series, Maude hires Florida Evans (Esther Rolle), a no-nonsense Black woman who often has the last laugh at Maude's expense.
+Maude often makes a point of conspicuously and awkwardly demonstrating how open-minded and liberal she is.
+Florida almost quits because of this.
 Despite Florida's status as a maid, Maude emphasizes to Florida that they are "equals," and insists she enter and exit the house via the front door, even though the back door is more convenient for Florida.

 Rolle's character was so popular that, in 1974, she became the star of her own series, Good Times.
 In the second-season episode titled "Florida's Goodbye", Florida's husband Henry (John Amos) gets a promotion at his job, and Florida quits to become a full-time housewife.
 Whereas Maude took place in New York, Good Times took place in Chicago, with numerous other differences in Florida's situation, such as her husband being called James Evans – "Henry" being the name of James's long-lost father.

-After Florida's departure in 1974, Maude hires Mrs. Nell Naugatuck (Hermione Baddeley), an elderly (and vulgar) British widow who drinks excessively and lies compulsively, as her new housekeeper.
+After Florida's departure in 1974, Maude hires a new housekeeper, Mrs. Nell Naugatuck (Hermione Baddeley), an elderly, somewhat vulgar, British widow who drinks excessively and lies compulsively.
 Unlike Florida, who commuted to work, Mrs. Naugatuck lives with the Findlays.
-She meets and begins dating Bert Beasley (J. Pat O'Malley), a graveyard security guard, in 1975.
-They get married in 1977 and move to Ireland to care for Bert's mother.
+She meets and begins dating Bert Beasley (J. Pat O'Malley), an elderly cemetery security guard, in 1975.
+In 1977, they marry and move to Ireland to care for Bert's mother.
 Mrs. Naugatuck's frequent sparring with Maude is, arguably, just as comically popular as Florida's sparring.
-The difference, however, is that Mrs. Naugatuck often seems to despise Maude, whereas Florida is only periodically frustrated by Maude.
+The difference is that Mrs. Naugatuck often seems to dislike Maude, whereas Florida, on occasion, finds Maude frustrating.

 Lear said the last name "Naugatuck" was taken directly from the town of Naugatuck, Connecticut, which he found amusing.
-Due to the popularity of Maude, Baddeley visited the town in the late 1970s and was given a warm, official ceremony at the town green.
+Due to the popularity of Maude, Baddeley visited the town in the late 1970s and was given a warm, official welcome ceremony at the town green.

-Maude then hires Victoria Butterfield (Marlene Warfield), a native of Saint Norman in the West Indies, whom Maude initially accuses of stealing her wallet on the subway.
+Maude then hires Victoria Butterfield (Marlene Warfield), a native of Saint Norman (perhaps a nod to Norman Island in the British Virgin Islands) in the West Indies, whom Maude initially accuses of stealing her wallet on the subway.
 Victoria remains until the end of the series in 1978.
-However, Warfield's character was never as popular as her two predecessors, and she was not seen as often, nor given a credit as a series regular.
+The character of Victoria was never as popular as her two predecessors, and she was seen only sporadically and was not credited as a series regular.